 Introduction

-The Network-Based Media Processing (NBMP) framework enables the creators, the service providers and the consumers of the digital media to describe media processing operations that are to be performed by the media processing entities in the network as shown in Figure 1.
-It provides a method to describe a workflow by composing a set of the media processing functions and accessible through NBMP Application Programming Interfaces (APIs).
-A Media Processing Entity applies Processing Functions on the media data and the related metadata received from a Media Source or other Media Processing Entity.
-A Media Processing Entity also provides Control Functions that are used to compose and configure the Processing Functions.
-A Media Processing Entity produces media data and the related metadata to be consumed by a Media Sink or other Media Processing Entity.
+The Network-Based Media Processing (NBMP) framework enables the creators, service providers and consumers of digital media to describe media processing operations that are to be performed by the media processing entities in the network as shown in Figure 1.
+It provides a method to describe a workflow by composing a set of the media processing functions that are accessible through NBMP Application Programming Interfaces (APIs).
+A Media Processing Entity contains Processing Tasks applied on the media data and the related metadata received from a Media Source or other Media Processing Entity.
+A Media Processing Entity provides control functions that are used to compose and configure the Processing Functions.
+A Media Processing Entity produces media data and related metadata to be consumed by a Media Sink or other Media Processing Entity.

 The NBMP framework supports any format of media content, including the existing MPEG codecs and MPEG formats such as ISO/IEC 13818-1, ISO/IEC 14496-12, ISO/IEC 23008-1 and ISO/IEC 23009-1.